27. March 2023

 So I went and got it.
 I’ve never been ashamed about my athletic physique.
 I’ve never worried that my muscles were unladylike.
 They were proof of strength and vigour and that I had worked hard for them.
 I wonder whether that would have been any different had Madonna not “happened” in the way she did.

 I do not think anyone relishes the visible signs of ageing.
-At age 40, I can see the first ones — the grey hairs multiplying, the injuries that take longer to heal, body parts starting to lose their fight with gravity — and I know this is a one-way street.
+At age 40, I can see the first ones — the grey hairs multiplying, the injuries that take longer to heal, the achy joints, body parts starting to lose their fight with gravity — and I know this is a one-way street.
 There is no joy to this.
 The best you can do is to accept nature’s way the best you can.

 And it’s here that Madonna and many of her fans (myself included) have parted ways.